 Unpaid commissions, failure to provide meal breaks, unpaid overtime, and employee misclassification are all violations of California state and federal law.
 Whether an employer commits these and other violations inadvertently or intentionally, they must be held accountable.
-At Attorneys for Employees (AFE), our employment attorneys understand the laws and regulations that employers must abide by, and when they fail to do so, AFE attorneys assist employees in recovering the compensation they are owed.
+At Attorneys for Employees (AFE), our employment attorneys understand the laws and regulations that employers must abide by, and when they fail to do so, a Los Angeles unpaid wage lawyer can assist you in recovering the compensation you’re owed.

 Common Wage & Hour Violations

 While there are numerous wage and hour violations, some of the most common include:

 - Overtime: There are certain conditions that must be met for an hourly employee to be entitled to overtime, including working more than 8 hours in a workday or 40 hours in a workweek.
 When all conditions have been met, an employee is entitled to receive 1.5 times (or in some cases 2 times) their normal rate of pay.
 Failure to pay can expose an employer to legal ramifications.